February 3-17, 2023

 - Share reflections following the seminar to strengthen partnerships between PCUSA, UCCP and other migrants-serving organizations

 - Create a communique/statement to share with the PCUSA and other potential partners

 - Stay open to new insights, initiatives and outcomes

 Accommodations are double-occupancy.
 Some single-occupancy rooms may be available for an additional charge.

 The cost of this seminar is $2,500.
 Cost is per person double occupancy including all seminar expenses (meals, accommodations, program, tips, tours, in-country transportation and airline travel from Manila to Hong Kong during the seminar).
 International airline transport from and returning to the United States at the beginning and end of the seminar is not included.

 Application Due Date

-Applications are due by February 1, 2020.
-After that date, applications will be considered as space remains available.
+Applications will be due by November 5, 2022.
+After that time, applications will be considered as space is available.